BlueBrain/NeuroR/README.rst

 Sanitization
 ~~~~~~~~~~~~

-This is the process of curating a morphological file.
+This is the process of sanitizing a morphological file.
 It currently:

-- removes zero-length segments
+- ensures it can be loaded with MorphIO
-- raises if the morphology has no soma
+- raises if the morphology has no soma or of invalid format
+- removes unifurcations
+- set negative diameters to zero
-- raises if the morphology has negative diameters
+- raises if the morphology has a neurite whose type changes along the way
+- removes segments with near zero lengths (shorted that 1e-4)

 Note: more functionality may be added in the future